Connect with a certified trainer for free

 If cervical myelopathy is not treated early, symptoms can worsen and may even lead to:

-• Loss of urinary and/or bowel control
+• Loss of urinary and/or bowel control: Disrupted nerve signals affecting bladder and bowel function.

 When to see a doctor